LukasWoodtli/WebPage/content/mechanical_constraints.md

 ## Holonomic Constraints

+- A holonomic mechanical system can move in arbitrary directions (in its C-space)
 - Holonomic constraints can be defined independent of $\dot{q}$ (i.e. $f(q,t)= 0$)
 - Holonomic constraints reduce the dimension of the C-space (geometric limitation)
 - C-space can be viewed as a surface of dimension $n-k$ embedded in $\mathbb{R}^n$